2019 Swiss ePrix: Post Race

 Several drivers expressed their displeasure at the way the grid was reset following the red flag. di Grassi, who had managed to make it past the track blockage, described the reorder as "super unfair".
 Felipe Massa, who also gained positions following the crash, called the decision "totally unacceptable".
 Massa criticized the fact that cars who were heavily damaged were allowed to be repaired and restart the race in their original positions, ahead of cars that were able to avoid the pile-up and did not need repairs.
 Sam Bird commented that the first corner chicane was an "accident waiting to happen" given the narrowness of the circuit, as well as the brakes and tires not being up to temperature on the first lap.

 The consequence of the race meant Vergne extended his lead in the Drivers' Championship to 32 points over Lucas di Grassi going into the final events in New York.
 With 87 points, Evans's second-place finish jumped him from sixth to third in the standings.
 As a result of his penalty, André Lotterer dropped to fourth in the standings, 44 points behind his teammate Vergne.
 Techeetah retained first in the Teams' Championship with 216 points, 43 points ahead of Audi.
-Vigrin, e.Dams and Mahindra maintained third, fourth and fifth respectively.
+Virgin, e.Dams and Mahindra maintained third, fourth and fifth respectively.

 It was announced prior to the event that the Swiss ePrix would be left off the calendar for the 2019–20 season.
 A report by the city government following the race was generally positive, but identified several issues with the event, including lack of access to local homes and businesses, disruption to public transit, and lack of communication to residents.
 In January 2020, it was announced that the company that organized the race had gone bankrupt.